rsaemann/HA-FoxESS-H3-Modbus/README.md

 * Connecting to the COM port using a [RS485 to USB](https://www.reichelt.de/raspberry-pi-usb-rs485-schnittstelle-ch340c-rpi-usb-rs485-p242783.html?&nbc=1) (Approved)
 ⚠️ Additional hardware requires basic electronics competencies to connect the two additional wires for the RS485 interface to the inverters com connector.⚠️

-⚠️ Using the inverters LAN port connected to your router/switch (no additional hardware required) could not be approved for H3 inverters.
-Port 502 was not open.
+⚠️ Using the inverters LAN port to connect to your router/switch via Ethernet does not work for H3 inverters, yet.
+Port 502 is not open.
 This solution might be fixed with future firmware.
 It is not possible with firmware version Master 1.25, Slave 1.02, Manage 1.29 ⚠️